Mary C. Boys ’75, ’78

 New York, NY 10027

-Fort Wright College of the Holy Names (Spokane, WA)
+B.A., Fort Wright College of the Holy Names 1969

 Professor Mary C. Boys has been the Skinner and McAlpin Professor of Practical Theology at Union Theological Seminary, New York City since 1994.
 She also serves as an adjunct faculty member of the Jewish Theological Seminary of America.
 Prior to her present appointment, she served for seventeen years on the faculty of Boston College.